rufflabs/Wififorge.github.io/content/Lab Walkthroughs/Lab 09 - Rogue AP with Wifiphisher.md

 ![[Pasted image 20250125094249.png]]

 Two panes will appear on your terminal.
-Pane "a" represents the machine that will be launching our attack.
+Pane "Attacker" represents the machine that will be launching our attack.
 The "host1" pane will give us a view of the attack from the victim's perspective.

 ![[Pasted image 20250122094110.png]]

-Select the attacker panel by clicking within the "a" pane.
+Select the attacker panel by clicking within the "Attacker" pane.
 Within this pane, type the following command.

 ```
 wifiphisher -h